MilanStaffehl/TNG-Cluster-paper/README.md

 submit batch jobs using the batch scripts.

 If you want to know more about one of the Python scripts, use the `-h` flag.

-## Milestones

-You will notice that directories set up by the install script, the GitHub milestones and the [ROADMAP](./ROADMAP.md) all contain three-digit numbers.
-These numbers denote the "milestones" of this project.
-A milestone in the context of this project is a small task, usually consisting of a single type of plot to produce.
-Every milestone aims to answer a small scientific question: how is the temperture in halo gas distributed?
-How does the cool gas mass change with halo mass?

-The milestones are documented in the [ROADMAP](./ROADMAP.md).
-Here you can find a comprehensive list of all milestones, the question they seek to answer and a short result.
-If you run scripts from the `scripts` directory, the output plots will be automatically sorted into the corresponding `figures/XYZ` directory of the milestone they belong to.

 ## Organization